q3769/chunk4j/README.md

 needed, restore the original data by stitching the pieces back together.

-*Note: The separate processes of "chop" and "stitch" often need to happen on different network compute nodes, and the chunks are transported between the nodes in a possibly random order. chunk4j comes in handy when you have to transport larger sized data entries that may sometimes exceed what is allowed/configured by the underlying transport protocol.
+*Note: The separate processes of "chop" and "stitch" often need to happen on different network compute nodes, and the chunks are transported between the nodes in a possibly random order. chunk4j comes in handy when, occasionally at run-time, you have to handle larger sized data entries than what is allowed/configured by the underlying transport protocol.
 E.g. at the time of writing, the default message size limit is 256KB with [Amazon Simple Queue Service](https://aws.amazon.com/sqs/), and 1MB with [Apache Kafka](https://kafka.apache.org/);
 the default cache entry size limit is 1MB for [Memcached](https://memcached.org/), and 512MB for [Redis](https://redis.io/).*